Lauren Dobbs, MMS, PA-C

 “The PA Foundation is important to the PA profession because it is the organization that gives outwardly.
 AAPA, its parent organization, takes care of the members and the profession, while the PA Foundation takes care of the souls of those members by giving to the community and making an impact on and for others.”

-Lauren G. Dobbs has experienced a broad spectrum of AAPA leadership opportunities including the AAPA House of Delegates, constituency organizations and the Student Academy Assembly of Representatives prior to her election to the AAPA Board of Directors in 2014.
+Lauren G. Dobbs is Secretary-Treasurer of the American Academy of PAs and serves as the AAPA Board Designee (ex-officio trustee) on the PA Foundation Board of Trustees.
+She has experienced a broad spectrum of AAPA leadership opportunities including the AAPA House of Delegates, constituent organizations, and the Student Academy Assembly of Representatives prior to her first election to the AAPA Board of Directors in 2014.

-Dobbs believes strongly in the potential for PAs to improve the state of healthcare and has been a dynamic advocate for legislative change in both Texas and Oklahoma, where she practiced family medicine.
-During her term as president of the Texas Academy of PAs (TAPA), the organization was able to work with lawmakers to eliminate practice barriers for PAs andincrease the number of AAPA-recognized key elements of PA Practice.
+Dobbs believes strongly in the potential for PAs to improve the state of healthcare and has been a dynamic advocate for legislative change in both Texas and Oklahoma.
+During her term as president of the Texas Academy of PAs (TAPA), the organization was able to work with lawmakers to eliminate practice barriers for PAs and increase the number of AAPA-recognized key elements of PA practice.
 She was awarded the TAPA Legislative Advocate Award in 2014.